data-skeptic/blog/transcripts/2017/data-provenance-and-reproducibility-with-pachyderm.md

 **Daniel:** Thanks.
 It’s a lot of fun to be here.

-**Host:** So I find – starting with our first topic of reproducibility –  that word can mean different things to different people.
+**Kyle:** So I find – starting with our first topic of reproducibility –  that word can mean different things to different people.
 I’m wondering if maybe you’ve had that same experience.
 And if so, could we start with [what the definition of reproducibility might be to an engineer](http://www.tss.trelleborg.com/wiki/Reproducibility).

 **Daniel:** Yeah, definitely.
 It definitely means different things to different people.
 I would say in the case of engineering, it means that machinery or code or systems behave consistently over time.
 In the case of like software engineering, we expect if we have a function that adds two numbers together, if we put in 1 plus 1 the first time, it should equal 2 and 1 plus 1 the second, it should equal 2.
 And then other people should be able to run that function and have the same result.

 And in the same way in machinery and engineering in general, when you put your car into drive, you don’t want it to go into reverse.
 You want it to go into drive every time.
 So that’s kind of a big portion of what good engineering is.

-**Host:** Now, you’ve got a scientific background as well and I suspect in that community, reproducibility can mean something not entirely different but there are a lot of nuances.
+**Kyle:** Now, you’ve got a scientific background as well and I suspect in that community, reproducibility can mean something not entirely different but there are a lot of nuances.
 Could you maybe share your perspective on the distinctions that a scientist would make over an engineer?

 **Daniel:** That kind of engineering reproducibility that we just talked about is kind of a precursor and part of scientific reproducibility.
 I mean scientists use machinery.
 They use code to do a research and to make predictions and to write algorithms and whatever it is.
 So having that consistent behavior in the engineering tools that they’re using is definitely a part of it.